Portfolio manager’s Letter March 2006

 So with a little accounting magic we have transformed Berkshire Hathaway’s Reported Earnings of $8,528 billion into a proforma of $11.573 billion or $7,519.81 per share.

-This is the company’s operating earnings plus their share of the undistributed earning of the companies whose common stock Berkshire Hathaway owns.
+This is the company’s operating earnings plus their share of the companies’ undistributed earnings whose common stock , according to Berkshire Hathaway Annual Report 2006 Berkshire owns.

 I have added Diageo to the list even though the only support I have for this position is an article from the US News – a source which is not necessarily that reliable.
 They claim Berkshire Hathaway filed a report with an insurance board showing a 15 million share holding of Diageo as of September 30, 2006.
 The problem is the article did not say what kind of shares.
 I am showing data for the ADR but after reading Warren Buffett’s letter, I would guess that if they own Diageo, they are holding the local (foreign) shares.
 From the Chairman’s Letter:

 “We reduced our direct position in currencies somewhat during 2005.
 We partially offset this change, however, by purchasing equities whose prices are denominated in a variety of foreign currencies and that earn a large part of their profits internationally.
 Charlie and I prefer this method of acquiring non-dollar exposure.”